 Regardless of the method you use - whether that is in Google Analytics, a BI tool, or Excel - it's critical to your analytics strategy that you set up a reporting system that works for your organization's specific needs.

 In the next installment of this blog series we'll look at user behavior.
-In the meantime, check out these resources to help improve your higher education web strategy:

 Subscribe to the Ingeniux blog.
 Great content delivered straight to your inbox.